Turkey Battles Forest Fires For Third Day

 Four helicopters were dropping water on the flames throughout the day, backed by two planes, AFP journalists witnessed.

-Around 1,600 hectares (3,900 acres) have been affected, the minister said, adding that the challenging terrain was making it difficult to put out the fire at its origin.
+Around 1,600 hectares have been affected, the minister said, adding that the challenging terrain was making it difficult to put out the fire at its origin.

-This photograph shows a helicopter dousing water to fight a forest fire in Turkey's western province of Izmir on August 17, 2024.
-Firefighters are battling a strong forest fire in the Aegean resort city of Izmir for a third day, on August 17, 2024, with hundreds more people evacuated overnight.
-(Photo by Yasin AKGUL / AFP)

 And new fires broke out again in Izmir late on Saturday engulfing several districts including Bayindir and the popular holiday resort of Cesme, local mayor Cemil Tugay said on social media.